-Based on the principle of intergenerational equity, the Plan assumes that the Council will borrow to fund new and upgraded assets.
+Based on the principle of "intergenerational equity", the LTFP assumes that the Council will borrow to fund new and upgraded assets.

 Interest rates on new borrowings are forecast at 6.43 and 6.5% pa.
-Interest rate on investment income is forecast on a 4.5% average.
+Interest rate on investment income is forecast on an average of 4.5%.